Primary Authority Partnerships

 - staff training

-Partnerships can cover the full range of Trading Standards regulatory services or just specific functions.
-Trading Standards has in-house expertise in all areas and work in partnership with district councils and Hampshire Fire & Rescue.
+Partnerships cover the full range of Trading Standards regulatory services.
+Trading Standards has in-house expertise in all areas and our partnership with district councils and the Fire Service means we can provide advice in the areas covered by them as well.

-The areas of legislation a partnership can cover include:
+The areas of legislation a partnership can include:

 - age restricted sales